CUCyber/class/4810-19-fall/07-service-vsftp-openssh.md

   * Upload a file
 3. SSH
   * Get process listing of remote machine
-4. Show instructor and get elevated access
-5. Add your public SSH key to the machine
+4. Add your public SSH key to the machine
-6. Identify misconfigurations with the service
+5. Identify misconfigurations with the service